DeilasDoo/DeilasDoo/README.md

 # 👋 Hey, I'm Deilas

-I'm a **full-stack web developer**, **UI/UX designer**, and **technical problem solver** blending clean design with powerful code.
+I am a **full-stack web developer**, **UI/UX designer**.
 I build responsive, high-performance websites, web apps, and e-commerce systems that not only look great — but *work* great too.

 My work is **minimalist**, **mobile-first**, and **user-focused**, while under the hood it's clean, efficient, and scalable.
 Whether you're a startup, brand, or agency — I make the web work for you.